Dr David Book MEng, PhD

 Hydrogen produced from natural gas reformers and from biomass sources, usually contains small amount of impurity gases, such as carbon monoxide, methane, and sulphur.
 A PEM Fuel Cell converts hydrogen and oxygen gases into electricity; however, even very small amounts of impurities in the hydrogen can reduce the operating life of the Fuel Cell.
 In addition, there are applications in semiconductor and LED manufacture that require ultra-pure hydrogen.

 Metallic diffusion membranes can be used to purify hydrogen: certain Pd-based alloys will allow only hydrogen gas to pass through (the impurity gas molecules are too large), resulting in parts-per-billion level pure hydrogen.
 However, the conventional membrane alloy used (Pd-Ag) is rather expensive, and cannot be used in the presence of impurities such as CO and S. We are investigating materials with less or no Pd with comparable membranes properties.
-We have also been studying the fabrication of thin-film composite membranes, which are deposited onto porous metallic substrates.
+We have also been studying the fabrication of thin-film and rapidly solidified membranes.

 Permanent Magnets

 Therefore, there was great interest in 1989, when a new technique – which came to be called Hydrogen Disproportionation Desorption Recombination (HDDR) – was developed, that subsequently allowed the production of anisotropic magnetic powders (anisotropic magnet powders have better magnetic properties than isotropic).
 The HDDR process involves exposing ingots of Nd-Fe-B to a series of carefully controlled heat treatments under hydrogen and vacuum.
-However, the mechanism behind the formation of anisotropic material is still not clear, and is now being investigated.
+However, the mechanism behind the formation of anisotropic material still requires further study.

 Other activities